infinitered/ignite-andross/readme.md

 * `App.js` - your main application.
 We create a Redux store and configure it here
 * `RootContainer.js` - main view of your application.
 Contains your status bar and navigation component
 * `LaunchScreen.js` - this is the first screen shown in your application.
 It's loaded into the Navigation component
-* `LoginScreen.js` - an example login screen.
-Read the comments in there to learn more!
 * `Styles` - styling for each of the above containers and screens

 To generate a new Container or Screen you can use the following generator commands:

 * `ignite g container New` - Will create a `New.js` and also a `Styles/NewStyle.js`.
 * `ignite g list New` - The same as the `container` command, but it will give you a walkthrough to generate a ListView screen.
 Allowing you to even pick `FlatList` or not, grid, and some other options.
 * `ignite g screen New` - Will create a `NewScreen.js` and also a `Styles/NewScreenStyle.js`.
 Important to mention that the `screen` generator will add the `Screen` on the file/class name to make easier to identify.

 Those commands will also add the new container to the navigations file.